humiraa/humiraa/README.md

 I am proficient in:

-- [List of Programming Languages]
-- [List of Frameworks and Libraries]
-- [Other Tools and Technologies]
+- JavaScript
+- HTML
+- CSS
+- React
+- PostgreSQL

 I am always eager to learn and stay updated on the latest advancements in the tech world.

 ## 🌱 Currently Learning